 Mother and daughter tell their parallel stories in gripping and provocative first-person accounts.
-Claire Fontaine’s story is a parent’s worst nightmare: having to save three-year-old Mia first from an abusive father, then a decade later from herself; dealing with Mia's manipulative, drug-fueled behavior and repeated disappearances.
+Claire’s story is a parent’s nightmare: having to save three-year-old Mia first from an abusive father, then a decade later from herself.
+If she can find her - her straight-A prep-school daughter has not only vanished, she’d been living a secret life for a year.

-Claire's search for Mia was brutal for both mother and daughter, a dizzying series of dead ends, incredible coincidences and, at times, miracles - across three states.
-Desperate to save Mia, Claire ultimately forced her only child into a harsh-but-loving boot camp school in Eastern Europe, later in Montana.
+Claire's search for Mia was brutal for both mother and daughter, a harrowing series of dead ends, incredible coincidences and, at times, miracles - across three states.
+Desperate to save her, Claire ultimately forced Mia into a harsh-but-loving boot camp school in Eastern Europe, later in Montana.

-But for an extreme kid, extreme measures worked and Mia overcame addiction, depression, and self-hatred to emerge a strong and positive young woman who in three years went from the back of a van in rural Indiana to one of our nation's most prestigious universities.
+But for an extreme kid, extreme measures worked; Mia shares how she overcame addiction, depression, and self-hatred to emerge a strong and positive young woman who in three years went from living and shooting up with criminals to one of our nation's most prestigious universities.

 — Barnes & Noble